beaverbuilder/documentation/docs/assistant/known-incompatibilities.md

 ### Astra

-Astra theme settings are coded in such a way that the Assistant plugin is not able to apply them.
+Astra theme and Astra child theme settings are coded in such a way that the Assistant plugin is not able to apply them.

 ### Genesis Framework